Delron Buckley

-Club career
+Playing career

 Born in Durban, Buckley's football career began with his local team Butcherfille Rovers Durban.
 At the age of 17 he was signed by German club VfL Bochum.
 Buckley spent most of his career in Germany, going through Bochum's youth teams and debuting in the Bundesliga in 1995.
 Buckley finally broke into the first squad in 1998 and remained a starter for much of his time at Bochum.

 Having spent nine professional seasons with Bochum, Buckley left in 2004 for Arminia Bielefeld where he enjoyed his most successful season personally, scoring 15 goals and helping the team avoid relegation.
 Buckley quickly picked up interest from higher-rated clubs.
 After only one season at Bielefeld, Buckley joined Borussia Dortmund for a reported transfer fee of €425,000, and signed a four-year contract.

 Buckley's first season at Borussia Dortmund was largely unsuccessful as he failed to score in 28 league matches.
 Widely regarded as bad signing, Buckley was loaned to Swiss club FC Basel 1893.